1842 retreat from Kabul: Occupation

 The efforts to control Afghanistan were further weakened by the British government in India.
 Dismayed at the costs of maintaining the large garrison in Kabul, it discontinued the periodic subsidies (essentially bribes) that had been paid to the various tribes in the region around Kabul and the Khyber Pass to keep the peace.

 Once these ended, the tribes saw no more reason to remain loyal to the British-supported regime.
-Macnaghten dismissed warnings from his officers, writing to his superiors in India that "this is the usual state of Afghan society".
+Macnaghten dismissed warnings of Afghan discontent, writing to his superiors in India that "this is the usual state of Afghan society".
 As the spring and summer of 1841 progressed, British freedom of movement around Kabul became increasingly restricted.

 Despite this ominous turn of events, Sir Willoughby Cotton was replaced as commander of the remaining British troops by Sir William Elphinstone, who was ill at the time and initially unwilling to accept the appointment.
 The 59-year-old Elphinstone had entered the British army in 1804.
 He was made a Companion of the Bath for leading the 33rd Regiment of Foot at the Battle of Waterloo.
-By 1825 he had been promoted to colonel and then to major-general in 1837.
+By 1825 he had been promoted to colonel and then to major general in 1837.
 Although Elphinstone was a man of high birth and perfect manners, his colleague and contemporary General William Nott regarded him as "the most incompetent soldier that was to be found amongst all the officers of requisite rank".

-In the autumn of 1841 Brigadier-General Sale and his brigade was recalled to Jalalabad, which was on the military line of communication between Kabul and Peshawar.
+In the autumn of 1841 Brigadier-General Sale and his brigade were recalled to Jalalabad, which was on the military line of communication between Kabul and Peshawar.
 He left his wife, Lady Sale, behind in the British cantonments in Kabul.

 Afghan uprising

 On 2 November 1841, Akbar Khan proclaimed a general revolt and the citizens of Kabul quickly followed suit.
 They stormed the house of Sir Alexander Burnes, one of the senior British political officers, and killed him and his staff.
 Both Elphinstone and Macnaghten were caught by surprise.
-By now the East India Company had only 4,500 men in and around Kabul, of which 690 were Europeans.
-But as Elphinstone took no action in response to the killing of Burnes, it only encouraged further revolt.
-On 9 November the emboldened Afghans stormed a poorly defended supply fort inside Kabul.
+By now the East India Company had only 4,500 soldiers in and around Kabul, of which 690 were Europeans.
+Elphinstone did nothing to punish Burnes's killers, which only encouraged further revolt.
+On 9 November, Afghan forces seized the main British supply depot in Kabul and looted it.